Barbara Jean Riedmueller Nabholz

 Barbara Jean also fell in love with the Conway community where she became very active.
 She and Tom were members of St. Joseph Catholic Church and School where they would raise and educate their four children.
 She was a founding Board member of Toad Suck Daze, a Board member of the Salvation Army Conway Senior Citizen Center, Friends of AETN, and a lifetime member of Conway Junior Auxiliary.
 She was President of Conway City Beautiful, a member of the Conway Chamber of Commerce, Conway High School Rodeo Association, and St. Joseph Christian Mothers.
 She was proud to be a member of the Lost Mountain Group.

-She is welcomed to paradise by her parents; her husband of 64 wonderful years; and her brothers, George Riedmueller, Jr. and Jim Riedmueller, Sr. We can only imagine the celebration.
+She is welcomed to paradise by her parents; her husband of 64 wonderful years; her brothers, George Riedmueller, Jr. and Jim Riedmueller, Sr; and her brother-in-law, Terry Lynch.
+We can only imagine the celebration.

-She left behind, for now, four children, Michelle Ellis (Henry) of Myrtle Beach, South Carolina, Marisa Nabholz of Bella Vista, Melinda Smith (Ed) currently of Conway, and Tommy Nabholz, Jr. (Beth) of Conway.
-She’ll be missed by her six grandchildren, Dusty Pappas (Christian) of Conway, Harrison Hatfield of Denver, Caroline Hatfield of Detroit, and Sloane Nolan, Mac Nabholz, and Patrick Nabholz, all of Conway.
+She left behind, for now, four children – Michelle Ellis (Henry) of Myrtle Beach, South Carolina, Marisa Nabholz of Bella Vista, Melinda Smith (Ed) currently of Conway, and Tommy Nabholz, Jr. (Beth) of Conway.
+She’ll be missed by her six grandchildren, Dusty Pappas (Christina) of Conway, Harrison Hatfield of Denver, Caroline Hatfield of Detroit, and Sloane Nolan, Mac Nabholz, and Patrick Nabholz, all of Conway.
 She had two step-grandchildren for 23 years, Lauren Lawson (John) of Pine Bluff and Alex Smith (Rachel) of Little Rock.
-She loved her great grands, Kaitlyn Pappas and Lexie Pappas, and her three step-greats, Hallie and Ella Lawson, and Annie Smith.
+She loved her great grands, Kaitlyn Pappas and Lexie Pappas, and her four step-greats, Hallie and Ella Lawson, Annie Smith and Landon Slye.

 Also celebrating her life are her siblings, Elaine Riedmueller Lynch of Fort Smith, Lori Riedmueller Beck (David) of St. Vincent, and Charles Riedmueller (Jan) of Bella Vista.
 And sisters-in-law, Marilyn Riedmueller and Claudia Riedmueller.
 And we dare not miss all her many, many nieces and nephews and their families.